eml-bin/portfolio-eml/iot-monitoring-dashboard/mysql/README.md

 ***

 ### :scroll: My Activities
-> List of my activities in this code
+> List of my activities in this service
 > * Read documentation for set up
 > * Configure and create the necessary files for the module/service